polidanilo/BlueCrabBuoy/README.md

 # Blue Crab Monitoring Buoy
 An edge AI IoT buoy for autonomous, low-power monitoring of *Callinectes sapidus* (blue crab) in lagoonal environments — designed to run computer vision inference locally and transmit only lightweight ecological payloads over LoRa/MQTT.

-> Status: architecture complete, implementation in progress
+> Status: hardware assembly in progress · future AI pipeline planned.

-Screenshot 2026-03-27 010018.png

 <table width="100%" border="0">
   <tr>
     <td width="100%" align="center" valign="top">
       <img src="assets/Screenshot 2026-03-27 010018.png" width="100%"><br>
       <em>Operational diagram</em>
+      > **Placeholder** — provisional sketch in Italian; some values differ from current spec.
+To be replaced.
     </td>
   </tr>
 </table>

 ## Why this project
 The blue crab is one of the most damaging invasive species in the Mediterranean.
 Current monitoring relies on manual trap inspection campaigns — periodic, labor-intensive, and spatially limited.
-This buoy is designed as a continuous, autonomous
-alternative: a fixed-point camera trap that detects crabs, estimates carapace size, and transmits structured ecological data without human presence.
+This buoy is designed as a continuous, autonomous alternative: a fixed-point camera trap that detects crabs, estimates carapace size, and transmits structured ecological data without human presence.

 The system is inspired by published underwater camera trap methodology (L'Hoste et al. 2025, Bilodeau et al. 2021) and population biology data for *C. sapidus* in Italian saltmarshes (Marchessaux et al. 2023).

 ## Hardware architecture
 ```